 One of the chief reasons that WordPress is such a popular content management system is the wide choice of plugins that come along with it.
 Besides thousands of third-party plugins, the WordPress plugin directory has more than 50,000 plugins that add functions to your WordPress platform.
 You can mix and match them any way you like to add the exact functions you need for your WordPress site.
 While some plugins are essential for the smooth functioning of your website, adding some other plugins is a matter of choice.
-In this post, let’s check out the must-have WordPress plugins and other plugins that add important functions to your website.
+In this post, check out the must-have WordPress plugins that add important functions to your website.

 How Many Plugins?

 Whether free or premium, you should look for quality while choosing a plugin.
 Plugins with poor code quality can harm your website, and therefore you should thoroughly vet the plugin before installing it on your website.
 Some WordPress users are wary about adding too many plugins as they feel this can slow down a website.
 But experts look at it another way.
 They advise that it’s not the number of plugins on your website that matter, it’s the quality of the plugins that counts.
 One badly coded plugin can bring down the entire site.
 That said, you should install a plugin on a need-only basis.
 Not only that, it’s also important to regularly update the plugins.

 Three Broad Categories of Plugins

 You can broadly slot plugins into three categories.
 These categories are not watertight compartments, and there’ll likely be overlap between the categories, depending on the level of importance of the function to your website:-

 I. Must Have Free WordPress Plugins – You’ll find plugins that take care of security and backups in this category.
 No website can afford to ignore these functions or plugins.